top of page

 rev-06.png

 She earned a bachelor’s degree in History, primarily with a focus on Southwest Asia, Africa & Central/South America (Temple University) and a master's in Secondary Education (Saint Joseph's University).
-Over the last 9 years she has taught World History, African American History and Social & Cultural Anthropology at a public high school in Northeast Philadelphia.
+She has taught World History, African American History, Social & Cultural Anthropology and AP African American Studies at public high schools in Philadelphia.
+She is a proud teacher and Chief of Social Studies at her current high school.

 As a curriculum developer and facilitator, she co-created an Antiracist training curriculum, helped develop Colored Conventions lessons for a partnership with the University of Delaware and partnered with the School District of Philadelphia to help revamp the history curriculum.

-She is also author of the children’s book, “Black Women Do: Leaders of the African Diaspora."
+She also authored the children’s book, “Black Women Do: Leaders of the African Diaspora" and recently completed her first Middle Years novel which she hopes to share with the world soon.

 Keziah also curates discussion groups, presentations and panels around Islamophobia, Black Muslim History, African American History, Educators of Color, and Racism that are aimed at creating a safe and equitable environment within education and society.